lava/observatory/README.md

     }

 because there is no data dependency between measuring the time point and computing the return value.
-(Actually, in my version of gcc this is done quite aggressively as soon as optimizations are turned on, and even marking `result` as volatile does not revert it.)
+In my version of gcc this is done quite aggressively as soon as optimizations are turned on, and even marking `result` as volatile does not revert it.
+(Update April 2020: On my current version of gcc I have difficulties generating this effect at all, which probably kinda proves the point)

 Because this issue is quite subtle to detect and can completely invalidate benchmarking results, most time measurements within `observatory` take an